 I have been wanting to try decorating pumpkins with markers for a few years now.
+I thought it would be a fun art project for us to try.
 Since I’m always looking for new and interesting Halloween crafts to try.
 I finally gave it a go and I’ve put together all of my top tips.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.